jle-quel/death/README.md

 ```

 ### Logger
-By default (like Famine), War is compiled in debug mode which means it will log on `tmp/logger`.
+By default (like Famine), Death is compiled in debug mode which means it will log on `tmp/logger`.
 You will be able to trace the path of the virus.

 ## Author
 Jefferson Le Quellec 🐜